GiuliaLavizzari/giulialavizzari.github.io/README.md

 <img src="./docs/assets/images/feynman.png" alt="feynman">

 <img src="./docs/assets/images/ch2.png" alt="ch2">
-The SM is seen as a **low energy approximation of an unknown theory** and BSM effects are parametrized as additional terms to the SM lagrangian through operators of order larger than four:
+The SM is seen as a **low energy approximation of an unknown theory**, and BSM effects are parametrized as additional terms to the SM lagrangian through operators of order larger than four:

 <img src="./docs/assets/images/LEFT.png" alt="LEFT">

-This stuy is focused on 15 dim 6 operators chosen from the Warsaw Basis, which modify the decay amplitudes (and therefore the distributions of the variables) as follows:
+This stuy is focused on dimension 6 operators chosen from the Warsaw Basis, which modify the decay amplitudes (and therefore the distributions of the variables) as follows:
 <img src="./docs/assets/images/EFTcontrib.png" alt="EFTcontrib">